 Addictions Counseling - Faculty

-Stephen Keeley, MS CADCIII CGACII, was born and raised in Philadelphia, PA and earned a B.A. in Psychology at the University of Richmond (VA).
+Stephen Keeley, MS, CADCIII, CGACII, was born and raised in Philadelphia, PA and earned a B.A. in Psychology at the University of Richmond (VA).
 He moved to Portland, OR in 2001 and worked as a substance abuse counselor in the Multnomah and Washington County Drug Courts for about 5 years, when he decided go to graduate school and study family counseling.
-He received an M.S. in Counselor Education from Portland State University in 2008, and has since been working full-time as a problem gambling counselor for Volunteers of America.
+He received an M.S. in Counselor Education from Portland State University in 2008, and worked as a problem gambling counselor for Volunteers of America, and is currently in private practice.
 Stephen enjoys counseling those with gambling problems and their families, and has provided several trainings on working with couples and families in which one or more members suffers from an addiction.